Wisconsin’s first female lieutenant governor also served in Assembly, Senate, UW Board of Regents

 In 2013, Farrow was appointed to the University of Wisconsin System Board of Regents where she served until 2017.

-The Margaret Farrow Scholarship Fund was created by WisconsinEye and will be awarded annually to a female graduating senior with high integrity interested in journalism, communication studies or related field who lives in Waukesha County.
+The Margaret Farrow Scholarship Fund was created by WisconsinEye and will be awarded annually to a graduating senior with high integrity interested in journalism, communication studies or related field who lives in Waukesha County.
+In addition to these preferred majors, others will be considered with a demonstrated link to public service, personally or professionally